 Customers are increasingly using e-commerce websites and apps, both domestically and internationally, like www.wingstop.com, our mobile ordering application, and third-party delivery apps, to order and pay for our products and select optional delivery and curbside services.
+In the fourth quarter of 2023, digital sales accounted for 67.0% of our domestic sales.
 As a result, we and our franchisees are increasingly reliant on digital ordering and payment for such sales, and portions of our digital commerce platforms depend on third-party services, including cloud-based technologies and platforms.
-Our apps and other digital ordering and payment platforms could be damaged or interrupted by power loss, technological failures, cyber-attacks, other forms of sabotage or acts of God.
+Our ability to effectively manage and grow our business depends significantly on the reliability and capacity of these systems, and we continue to invest in technology innovations, such as our digital platform, as part of our growth strategy.
+There can be no assurance that we will realize the intended benefits of these investments or achieve expected results, nor can we be certain of our ability to adequately and/or timely implement, execute, transition between, or enhance such technologies, which could result in: platform outages; loss of sales; or negative publicity and damage to our reputation.
+Our apps and other digital ordering and payment platforms could be damaged or interrupted by power loss, technological failures, cyber-attacks or data breaches, other forms of sabotage or acts of God.
+Further, we may not be successful in achieving protection of our related intellectual property, or information systems, including those necessary for implementation and management of our digital platform.
+Remediation of these or related issues could result in significant, unplanned capital investments.
 In addition, the availability, distribution and functionality of our apps and updates to our apps are dependent on mobile app stores and their related policies, terms and conditions.
-Because we and our franchisees rely on digital orders for a significant portion of our sales, any limitations in functionality, interruptions or unavailability of any of our digital ordering or payment platforms could limit or delay customers' ability to order through such platforms.
-Further, if our digital ordering and payment platforms do not meet customers' expectations in terms of security, speed, attractiveness, or ease of use, customers may be less inclined to return to such platforms.
-Any such limitation, damage, interruption or unavailability of our digital commerce platforms or failure of those platforms to meet customers' expectations could materially adversely affect our and our franchisees' sales and our results of operations and financial condition.
+Because we and our franchisees rely on digital orders for a significant portion of our sales, any limitations in functionality, interruptions or unavailability of any of our or third-party digital ordering or payment platforms could limit or delay customers' ability to order through such platforms.
+Further, developing and implementing consumers' evolving technology demands or industry trends may place a significant financial burden on us and, particularly with respect to digital commerce platforms, could result in a loss of customers and related market share.
+If our digital ordering and payment platforms do not meet customers' expectations in terms of security, speed, attractiveness, or ease of use, customers may be less inclined to return to such platforms.
+Any such limitation, damage, interruption or unavailability of our digital commerce platforms to meet customers' expectations could materially adversely affect our and our franchisees' sales and our growth prospects, results of operations and financial condition.